fcarvalhopacheco/whots19-data-report/README.md

   [OCE-2241005](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2241005)
   to the University of Hawaii for the Hawaii Ocean Time-series.

-- This is SOEST contribution number xxxxx.
+- This is SOEST contribution number 12056.

 ## Contact